ecrows/ecrows/README.md

 I'm a software engineer from up north!
 I'm into ML model serving, applied research, and AI ethics.

-I'm currently a PhD student at the University of Ottawa, where I do machine learning research.
-You can also read about my professional work over on my website, [https://ecrows.ai](https://ecrows.ai).
+I do machine learning research and development.
+You can also read about my professional and academic work over on my website, [https://ecrows.ai](https://ecrows.ai).

 I enjoy foreign films, play the fiddle, and avidly follow the StarCraft II pro scene.
 I speak English, un peu françis canadien, 和一点中文.
 I draw and make indie games as a hobby -- some of which you may have heard of!